cinnes/marvel/README.md

 Do the docker commands and stuff lmfao

 ## TODO
-- Consider whether h2 in memory db is appropriate for storing pre-loaded data
 - Investigate `ts` and whether it should vary or not
 - Config environments
 - Translation support